SherG/s2/blog/dmmm.md

 ### Avoid Vanity Metrics

-Avoid the swamp of "vanity metrics" — such as total page views, total video views, Facebook fans, Twitter followers, number of emails sent, size of email list, "impressions," number of press reports, and so on.
+When selecting KPIs, avoid the swamp of vanity metrics — such as engagement, total page views, total video views, Facebook fans, Twitter followers, number of emails sent, size of email list, impressions, reach, number of press reports, and so on.

 Vanity metrics are largely meaningless but often attract the inexperienced because they offer large numbers, or are easy to "goose" into the millions.
-Focus instead on metrics that indicate how well you are engaging, retaining, and converting customers and prospects.

 It's possible to have <a href="https://hbr.org/2013/03/know-the-difference-between-yo" target="blank">millions of video views</a> and to fail at customer acquisition, sales, and revenue generation.
 There are plenty of free resources to get up to speed on digital analytics.
 (See the Related Resources section at the end of this post.)

+Note that some metrics may make sense for, say, certain projects for <a href="/see-think-do-model">particular channels</a>, and yet may not qualify as KPIs because they are untethered to your business's -- or non-profit's -- ultimate raison d'être.

+Focus instead on metrics that reveal whether or not you're achieving your business objectives.

 > All data in aggregate is crap.<br/>
 <small>— Avinash Kaushik</small>